iVideoGameBoss/ZorinOnScreenKeyboard/README.md

 # Zorn On-Screen Keyboard

 A modern, floating, resizable, and always-on-top virtual keyboard for Linux.
-Designed for touchscreens and mouse input, featuring a sleek interface with Dark/Light modes and window focus management.
+Designed for mouse input, featuring a sleek interface with Dark/Light modes and window focus management.

 ![Zorn On-Screen Keyboard Demo](ZornOnScreenKeyboard-Demo.png)